Play an ABC Balloon Game

 - Inflate all 26 balloons (just air, no helium).
 You may want to get some help for this one!

-- Write one letter of the alphabet on each of the balloons with permanent marker and draw a cat face above.
+- Write one letter of the alphabet on each of the balloons with the marker and draw a cat face on some of the balloons.

-- Let the kids toss balloon A around a bit, then repeat step 3 with balloon B. Make sure you shout the letter name!
+- Let the kids toss balloon A around a bit, then add balloon B to the mix.
+Make sure you shout the letter name!

-- Continue repeating step 3 with the rest of the balloons, shouting out each letter as you do.
-It may get a little chaotic, but keep going—the more balloons the better!
+- Continue adding the rest of the balloons, shouting out each letter as you do.
+It may get a little chaotic, but keep going—the more balloons, the better!